 Also known as the Habropoda bee species, are white and can be found in central and north America.
 Digger bees tend to dig in the ground through dirt and choose to make this their home and nesting place.

-A fun fact about digger bees is that they are a solitary type of bee in which each queen and worker-bee will have his or her own entrance to their underground nest and private chamber.
+A fun fact about digger bees is that they are a solitary type of bee in which each queen bee and accompanying worker bees will have his or her own entrance to their underground nest and private chamber.

 White-Haired Anthophorula Compactula